ondrej1024/crelay/README.md

 ### Credits
 The support for the different relay cards in *crelay* has only been possible thanks to the valuable contributions of the following people who reverse engineered the communication protocols of the cards and provided the protocol specifications.

-* [Dominic Sacré](https://github.com/dsacre) who discovered the communication protocol of the Conrad card
+* [Dominic Sacré](https://github.com/dsacre) who discovered the communication protocol of the Conrad USB card
 * [Darryl Bond](https://github.com/darrylb123), who discovered the communication protocol of the HID API cards
-* User stav from the RPi forum, who discovered the communication protocol of the Sainsmart card
+* [Steve Crow](https://github.com/stav09), who discovered the communication protocol of the Sainsmart USB cards

 <br>